jorisvandenbossche/course-python-data/notebooks/case2_observations_processing.md

 <details><summary>Hints</summary>

-- A dictionary is a Python standard library data structure - no Pandas magic involved when you need a key/value mapping.
+- A dictionary is a Python standard library data structure, see https://docs.python.org/3/tutorial/datastructures.html#dictionaries - no Pandas magic involved when you need a key/value mapping.
 - When you need to replace values, look for the Pandas method `replace`.

 </details>